 On the day of the presentation

 - Provide letters to teachers and/or school nurses

 - Students complete a pre-and-post survey

 - Give a presentation (linked above)

 - Make sure each student has a Parent Information Handout to take home.
 We have provided copies in English.
-You may want to download the Spanish version here if you have a large population of Spanish-speaking families.
+You may want to download the Spanish version here if you have many Spanish-speaking families.

 Following the presentation